 Circular Supply Chains Inc. (CSCI) is a for-profit enterprise that is working with the public, private and philanthropic/impact investment communities to eliminate modern slavery in supply chains.
 The CEO of CSCI headed a company that handled reverse logistics for Walmart for fifteen years before changing his focus to the development of a fundamentally different supply chain structure called the Cargo Carousel System (CCS).
 A patented supply chain “system” that is technologically advanced, dramatically more efficient, environmentally superior, socially more responsible to those who work within it and adheres to the principles of a Circular Economy.
 The CCS represents the platform upon which we can further research the capabilities of new leading edge technologies to advance this solution beyond supply chains alone.
 First we’ll explain the functionality of the CCS itself and then we’ll describe the complementary technologies that, when combined with the CCS, will provide a sustainable solution to eliminate modern slavery in supply chains while providing an equitable alternative for everyone involved.

 The CCS is a framework that supports a carousel like the one above.
 Each of the suspended platforms in the animated video replaces the wooden pallets that are currently being used in today’s supply chains.
 These platforms are then encased within a sturdy four-foot cubic box to create individual “modules” that protect contents far better than plastic wrap with the platforms acting as the base to support the suspended modules.
 Each module can be removed from the Carousel to free up space for another module.
 The Carousel itself is a standardized design to ensure it can handle any and all modules but the modules themselves can be custom built to suit any purpose.
-Two Carousels are fitted side-by-side, each within its’ own framework as shown in figures 4 and 5 and the combined system slides into a standard intermodal container/trailer.
+Two Carousels are fitted side-by-side, each within its’ own framework as shown in figures 4 and 5 and the combined system slides into a standard intermodal steel shipping container or trailer.